blee42/oneday/README.md

 *	GoogleMapsAPI

 The full application is hosted on Heroku, at (https://onedayin.herokuapp.com/).
-This repository will occasionally be updated with experimental builds before the website is updated.
+This repository will occasionally be updated with experimental builds before the website reflects such changes.